unahouExosite/docs/CONTRIBUTING.md

 will generate the page `/rpc/index.html` which can then be viewed at docs.exosite.com/rpc

-In addidtion to markdown files the generator will copy all .html, .png, and .jpg files in place.
+In addition to markdown files the generator will copy all .html, .png, and .jpg files in place.

 ### Frontmatter